oddle-developer/oddle-frontend-challenge/README.md

 ## Submission Steps

-1. Submit your assignment by creating a repository on your GitHub account
+1. Submit your assignment by creating a private repository on your GitHub account
+2. Make sure you have a *small* initial commit e.g. could be this `README.md` file or any framework templates.
-2. Code.
-Commit and Push as many times as you want.
+3. Code, commit and push as many times as you want.
+4. Create a branch named `submission` by checking out at the initial commit and continue your work on your working branch.
-3. Once ready, create an orphan branch named `submission`.
-Then create a Pull Request with naming convention `[READY4REVIEW]` in your private repo based on your working branch merging towards `submission`. [reference link](https://stackoverflow.com/questions/1384325/in-git-is-there-a-simple-way-of-introducing-an-unrelated-branch-to-a-repository)
+5. When it is ready for review, create a Pull Request with naming convention `[READY4REVIEW]` in your private repository based on your working branch merging towards `submission`.
-4. Invite [oddle-developer](https://github.com/oddle-developer) as collaborator & reviewer
+6. Invite [oddle-developer](https://github.com/oddle-developer) as collaborator & reviewer to see your changes.
-5. Share a public website url deploying the latest version of your application
+7. Share a public website url deploying the latest version of your application
-6. In your review request description, please add the following information: Full Name, Email Address, How did you know about this job?
+8. In your pull request description, please add the following information:
+    - Full Name
+    - Email Address
+    - How did you know about this job
+    - Feedback on this assessment

 ----